Coworking

 For collaborative personal work: the collaborative work area has 12 desks in a brightly lit space that opens out onto Gedling Street.
 People work, ask each other for input, trade editing tasks, etc. – it’s a chatty, friendly space that allows people to be productive, too.

-For quiet individual work: the quiet work area on the mezzanine seats up to 12 in a peaceful, cozy and beautiful space lit by skylights and equipped with desks, office chairs, office supplies and a wireless printer/scanner/copier that’s compatible with all the major operating systems (Windows, Mac, Chrome, Linux) and free to use.
+For quiet individual work: the quiet work area on the mezzanine seats up to 12 in a peaceful, cozy, and beautiful space lit by skylights and equipped with desks, office chairs, office supplies, and a wireless printer/scanner/copier that’s compatible with all the major operating systems (Windows, Mac, Chrome, Linux) and free to use if you’re working from the space.

-For private phone calls, video calls and laptop-based video recording: the Green Room and White Room are each equipped with two light sources, a desk, a chair, a laptop stand, and acoustic draping.
+For private phone calls, video calls and laptop-based video recording: the phone rooms are each equipped with two light sources, a desk, a chair, a laptop stand, and acoustic draping.
 They can be used for private phone calls, and they’ve also been designed to help you capture high-quality talking head video with your laptop.

 Bring your laptop and phone; everything else you need is already here.